Free Course Outline Template - Plan a Good Online Course

 To help you get started, we have created a course design template that you can copy on Google Drive.

-The module sets, modules, and pages make up the “content” of your course (e.g. videos, text, audio, sharing activities, quizzes).
+The modules and pages make up the “content” of your course (e.g. videos, text, audio, sharing activities, quizzes).
 The learning outcomes are the “goals” that you want learners to achieve through your content.

 The main goal of this template is to create a birds-eye view of how your content will support your learning outcomes.